LostMyInfo/mapih/README.md

 ```

 ### [Get Guild Application Command Permissions](https://discord.com/developers/docs/interactions/application-commands#get-application-command-permissions)
-**Fetches permissions for all commands for your application in a guild.**
+• Fetches permissions for all commands for your application in a guild.

 #### Parameters
 | Field           | Type      | Description               |